skaluzka/makbet/CONTRIBUTING.rst

    | `a4d6b35 <https://github.com/skaluzka/makbet/commit/a4d6b35>`_:
      ``[FIX] Replace "param" by "option"``

-#. | Commits triggered by issues reported in github - **makbet's** users are
+#. | Commits triggered by issues reported in GitHub - **makbet's** users are
-     reporting bugs and requesting for new features using github issues (https://github.com/skaluzka/makbet/issues).
+     reporting bugs and requesting for new features using GitHub issues (https://github.com/skaluzka/makbet/issues).
 All related commits **must**
      **have** properly constructed title in the commit message containing the number of the issue in square brackets.